PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

 ---------------------

 The opt-in feature ``qml.operation.enable_new_opmath()`` is now the default.
 Ideally, your code should not break.
 If it still does, it likely only requires some minor changes.
-For that, see the :ref:`Troubleshooting` section.
+For that, see the :ref:`Troubleshooting_opmath` section.
 You can still opt-out and run legacy code via ``qml.operation.disable_new_opmath()``.

 You can now easily access Pauli operators via ``I``, ``X``, ``Y``, and ``Z``.